SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

 >   - Feedback (optionally): We value your feedback!
 Please share any thoughts or suggestions regarding this tutorial or the anomaly detection feature.
 > - Attachment:
 >   - A picture of the trend graph with the correct anomalies.
->   - A picture of the *Anomaly Alarm Settings* pop-up in the alarm template that you used to generate the requested alarms.
+>   - A picture of the *Anomaly Alarm Settings* pop-up window in the alarm template editor, showing the settings you used to generate the requested alarms.
 >
 > Skyline will review your submission.
 Upon successful validation, you will be awarded the appropriate DevOps Points as a token of your accomplishment.